Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 In each of these scenarios, we see the transference of divinity into places surely unintended by Deoch in his grand design.
 These events, while few and far between, are likely to be the source of the occasional breakthrough for the minions of Chadul to enter Temuair once more.
 It is with great fortune, however, that these instances seem few and far between.
 I worry for us all should they become more commonplace.

 ## Gods of the Octagram
 With the discussion of the dynamics of faith, power, divinity and ascension behind us, now too shall we learn of each of the deities, both real and assumed, that shape these lands.
 With hope, a more complete view of the cosmology of Temuair will help rekindle an interest in the divine.
-In many instances, the worship of some deities exists only in the past, or in some cases, are assumed to exist and remain undiscovered. `((Information relevant to the 5th edition of Dungeons & Dragons SRD will be included as well!))`
+In many instances, the worship of some deities exists only in the past, or in some cases, are assumed to exist and remain undiscovered.

+`((Begin OOC))`
+Information relevant to the 5th edition of Dungeons & Dragons SRD will be included as well!
+As this content includes references to OGL content, please review the WOTC Fan Content Policy [here](https://company.wizards.com/fancontentpolicy).
+Additionally, information about the OGL (Open Game License) can be referenced on each site that is linked in this document.
+`((End OOC))`

 ### __Gramail__
 Influence: Order, Law, Justice, Science, Vengeance†